Dhurandhar - 'Wrath of God' indeed

 While this is propaganda of the highest order, the final product would be unwatchable unless backed by a good script and execution, and this is where Aditya Dhar scores.
 Technically, the film is unlike anything produced in India so far.

-1. Runtime - It takes courage to release a 3.5 hr movie and a 4hr movie back to back, in today's Reels age where attention spans and retention barely lasts beyond a OTP message.
+1. Runtime - It takes courage to release a 3.5 hr movie and a 4hr movie back-to-back, in today's Reels age where attention spans and retention barely last beyond an OTP message.
 At no stage did I check the watch during either movie.
 This is a real achievement.
 The runtime was definitely needed to setup the plot in the first part and show the scale in part two, but at no stage does the pace dither.

 5. Propaganda (?) - Coming back to the liberals for a minute, the biggest allegation is that the movie is a propaganda.
 Of course it is, and a brilliant one at that!
-In fact this should be owned.
+In fact, this should be owned and celebrated.
 Urduwood has been running propaganda on 'Aman ki aasha' and 'Hindu terrorists' and negative depictions of Brahmins, baniyas and generally of Hindus, for years.
 It is time for payback.

 Comments